tienmdoan/FBLA-quizzes/README.md

 	.
 Scroll down to the entry labeled Unknown sources and read the subtext because you should always read any and all subtext in a "security" section of settings.
 	Read the pop-up box that tells you Google isn't responsible if you install apps from places they do not explicitly trust and click OK to enable the setting.

-- Go to the [FBLA-quizzes releases] page, copy the link to the latest android release
+- Go to the [FBLA-quizzes releases] page, copy the link to the latest android apk release file

 - Copy the link into a browser to download it and use the APK installer to install it